minerllabs/minerl/docs/source/tutorials/custom_environments.rst

 Introduction
 ============

 MineRL supports many ways to customize the environment, including modifying the Minecraft world, adding more observation data, and changing the rewards agents receive.

 MineRL provides support for these modifications using a variety of handlers.

-In this tutorial, we will introduce how these handlers work by building a simple parkour environment where an agent will perform an "`MLG water bucket jump`_" onto a block of gold.
+In this tutorial, we will introduce how these handlers work by building a simple parkour environment where an agent will perform an "MLG water bucket jump" onto a block of gold.

 .. image:: ../assets/mlg_water_bucket.gif
   :scale: 100 %
   :alt:

-.. _MLG water bucket jump: https://www.urbandictionary.com/define.php?term=MLG%20Water%20Bucket
+See the complete code `here <https://github.com/trigaten/MLGPK_gym>`_.

 Setup
 ============